 Meanwhile, Ask Network’s explicit core search query total slipped 15% from 598 million, while AOL saw its total drop 37% from 366 million.

-Topics: Analytics & Automated, Media & Entertainment, Online, Paid Search, Retail & E-Commerce, Search Engine Optimization, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties
+Topics: Analytics & Automated, Data-driven, Media & Entertainment, Online, Paid Search, Retail & E-Commerce, Search Engine Optimization, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.